 Mats, dumbbells, cardio machines, and resistance bands all have a few things in common.
-For one, they’re all pieces of equipment that can help you reap the physical and mental health benefits of exercises.
-And, depending on the strength of your immune system, they can all get you sick thanks to the many germs that call the gym home.
+For one, they’re all pieces of equipment that can help you reap the physical and mental health benefits of exercises (and can be used in the Aaptiv app).
+Depending on the strength of your immune system, they can all get you sick thanks to the many germs that call the gym home.
 It should come as no surprise that the place where you and dozens of others go to sweat it out is, well, pretty germy—and the germiest gym spots may surprise you.

 Luckily, there are many ways to avoid germs and keep your immune system fresh and clean.
 With the help of medical health investigators, health studies, fitness trainers, and wellness experts, we review areas of the gym where most germs and bacteria tend to hide.
 Plus, find out how to stay healthy and hygienic while you work out.

 Or really any sort of exercise mat.
 Caitlin Hoff, a health and safety investigator, says that mats are often ignored during cleaning and continue to be used by many different people.
 According to Hoff, an exercise mat can be one of the most germ-filled pieces of equipment in the gym because of the material.
 Mats soak in a lot of sweat—while this is good visually (so you’re not embarrassed during a yoga class) it can mean that many germs are buried within the mat.